MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate-incomplete/README.md

 **Sideloading plugins in Copilot in Bing is in private preview and is not broadly available yet.
 The user interface and the steps in this guide may change during the preview period.**

-To sideload your plugin, follow the steps at [Sideload your plugin in Copilot in Bing](https://learn.microsoft.com/copilot-plugins/test-debug/sideload-test-plugins#sideload-your-plugin-in-copilot-in-bing)
+To use and test your plugin, see [Sideload your API plugin in Copilot in Bing](https://learn.microsoft.com/copilot/plugins/test-debug/sideload-test-plugins#sideload-your-api-plugin-in-copilot-in-bing) in _Test and debug an API plugin_.